-The name of my employer is:

-My employer is:

-- \Box a public agency

-- \square a non-profit corporation

-- □ a corporation

-- □ a sole proprietorship

-- an unincorporated association (partnership, joint venture, LLC, LLP, etc.).

-Mark the box below that applies:

-□ I do not have an interest in, or relationship with, any firm awarded a contract by RTPA in the last calendar year; or or;

-□ I do have an interest in, or relationship with, a firm awarded a contract by RTPA in the last calendar year and the names of those firms and the scope of work performed by each are:

-□ I do not know if I have an interest in, or relationship with, a firm awarded a contract by RTPA in the last calendar year.
+The e name of my employer is: Му employer is: □ a public agency □ a non-profit corporation □ a corporation □ a sole proprietorship □ an unincorporated association (partnership, joint venture, LLC, LLP, etc.).
+Ma rk the box below that applies: I do not have an interest in, or relationship with, any firm awarded a contract by RTPA in the last calendar years or I do have an interest in, or relationship with, a firm awarded a contract by RTPA in the last calendar year and the names of those firms and the scope of work performed by each are: or; I do not know if I have an interest in, or relationship with, a firm awarded a contract by RTPA in the last calendar year.